flackr/carousel/scroll-marker/README.md

 ## Example

-Typically, scroll markers will be used with [grid-flow](../grid-flow/) to create navigation points.
+Scroll markers and the scroll-markers area can be used to create navigation points.

 See an [example](https://flackr.github.io/carousel/examples/scroll-marker/) built on the polyfill.